 God through the charism and the mystical experience of Saint Faustina inspires the realization of the mission of proclaiming the message of Mercy in the Church, through the work of the Apostolic Movement of the Divine Mercy.
 The idea of this work was not at once clearly revealed to her, but grew slowly, passing different phases of development from setting up the new contempla- tive order until the determination of the structure’s movement which is formed by the cloistered religious orders, active congregations and people living in the world.

-On the Day of the Pentecost, on June 9, 1935 she had heard next order, this time in the form of a concrete task, By your entreaties, you and your companions shall obtain mercy for yourselves and for the world (Diary 435).
+On the Day of the Pentecost, on June 9, 1935 she had heard next order, this time in the form of a concrete task, “You and your companions shall beg for mercy for yourselves and for the world” (Diary 435).
 By fulfilling the charism of the Congregation, Sister Faustina had up until then mainly taken care of the young girls and women who were in need of deep moral revival; it is not surprising therefore that she understood the above words of the Lord Jesus as an order to set up a new congregation whose goal it would be to entreat God’s mercy for the whole world.

 Such were the circumstances in which the Apostolic Movement of the Divine Mercy was created.
 It is the Lord Jesus Himself who is its creator and initiator; it is Him who uncovers before His “secretary” His intention to create such a “congregation”, that is movement, whose members are to imitate Him “from the crib to His death on the Cross” as well as proclaim the mercy of God and entreat it for the whole world.
 In these first revelations, the Lord Jesus defined the fundamental traits of this task, its spirit as well as the character of apostolic involvement which He had placed in an eschatological perspective: namely, the need to prepare the world for His second coming.